Ulla-Lena Lundberg: Biography

-She has received numerous awards for her writing, including Runebergspriset and the prize for Finnish authors awarded by the Swedish Academy.
+She has received numerous awards for her writing, the State Prize for Literature in 1971 and 1982, the Society of Swedish Literature in Finland's prize in 1967, 1969, 1971, 1977, and 1978, the Längman Prize in 1972, Runebergspriset and the prize for Finnish authors awarded by the Swedish Academy.
 In 1993, Lundberg was awarded an honorary doctorate of arts by Åbo Akademi University.
 Between 1994 and 1999, Lundberg held the title Professor of Arts.
 She has been nominated three times for Finland's top literary award the Finlandia Prize, and in 2012 she won the prize with the Swedish-language novel Is.

 Lundberg is featured on a stamp issued on 21 March 2009 by Åland Post, the postal authority of Åland.
 The stamp, by the artist Juha Pykäläinen, is a portrait of Lundberg next to a depiction of the ship Leo, from the first book of her trilogy about Åland shipping.
 The stamp is part of a stamp booklet called Åland Authors, and also includes a stamp featuring Anni Blomqvist and a stamp featuring Valdemar Nyman.

 Lundberg's novel Ice was awarded the Finlandia Prize, Finland's most prestigious literary award, in 2012.
 With domestic sales of almost 150,000 copies, it has become one of the most cherished Finnish novels of the decade.
 Partly based on the life on Lundberg's own family on the isolated island of Kökar, Ice has attracted much interest from theatres, but the Finnish National Opera was the first to get permission to adapt it for the stage.
 The libretto follows the key events and characters of the rich novel, with music that rings with the changing seasons and the ever-present threat of ice.